-July Papatsie linked the "negative energy" from RCMP sex with Inuit women to problems within families, including abuse.
+Papatsie linked the "negative energy" from RCMP relations with Inuit women to problems within families, including abuse.

-Some Inuit told the QTC about their experiences as children of Inuit women and gallunaat RCMP officers.
-Elisapee Ootoova told the QTC in 2008 "I have an RCMP father.
+Some Inuit told the QTC about their experiences as children of Inuit women and Qallunaat RCMP officers.
+Elisapee Ootoova told the QTC, "I have an RCMP father.
 I am different from my sister.
 I am an illegitimate child.
 And it is embarrassing.
-I was so close with my [non-biological] father and when I started learning about this that I have a white father, when I started going older, I was very agitated by it."
-Joshua Idlout told the QTC that his mother getting pregnant by his RCMP father had severe repercussions for his family: "my mother's husband ... was out for TB recovery [and] came home to find his wife pregnant.
+I was so close with my [non-biological] father and when I started learning that I have a white father, when I started going older, I was very agitated by it."
+Joshua Idlout told the QTC that his mother getting pregnant by his RCMP father had severe repercussions for his family: "My mother's husband ... was out for TB recovery [and] came home to find his wife pregnant.
 This was one of the biggest painful experiences he went through.
 She had me for nine months although her husband tried to have me miscarried.
-I heard a lot of bad stories about it."75
+I heard a lot of bad stories about it."